-You can find more of Ken on his website, his photo site Greenwich Village Daily Photo, and now as a contributing writer at Stereophile magazine, but you might know him from his work with Positive Feedback Online and Digital Audio Review.
+You can find more of Ken on his website, his photo site Greenwich Village Daily Photo, and now as a contributing reviewer at Stereophile magazine, but you might know him from his work with Positive Feedback Online, Digital Audio Review, and more.

 John has been interested in music and audio since his early teen years, or stated another way, as long as he can remember.
 He has been involved in the audio community in one way or another for around 20 years and has been a regular contributor to the on-line magazine Stereomojo.
 There, he has been the resident computer audio guy and “value conscious audiophile” (aka “cheap bastard”).